Mayer–Vietoris sequence: Other homology theories

+where $\Sigma^\infty X$ is the suspension spectrum of $X$ and $\Sigma^nE$ is the $n$-fold suspension (shift) of $E$.
+In this language, the Mayer–Vietoris sequence reflects the fact that the same excisive gluing pattern of spaces underlies each theory; what varies from one theory to another is the representing spectrum.

 Sheaf cohomology

 From the point of view of sheaf cohomology, the Mayer–Vietoris sequence is related to Čech cohomology.
 Specifically, it arises from the degeneration of the spectral sequence that relates Čech cohomology to sheaf cohomology (sometimes called the Mayer–Vietoris spectral sequence) in the case where the open cover used to compute the Čech cohomology consists of two open sets.
 This spectral sequence exists in arbitrary topoi.